 Common Name: Bay Willow

-Salix pentandra is a Deciduous Tree up to 10.00 metres tall.
+Salix pentandra is a deciduous tree that can grow up to 10.00 metres tall.

 Europe, including Britain, from Norway south and east to the Pyrenees, Siberia, Caucasus, W. Asia.